jaminalder/hummingbot/README.md

 Hummingbot is an open-source project that integrates cryptocurrency trading on both **centralized exchanges** and **decentralized protocols**.
 It allows users to run a client that executes customized, automated trading strategies for cryptocurrencies.

-We created hummingbot to promote **decentralized market-making**: enabling members of the community to contribute to the liquidity and trading efficiency in cryptocurrency markets.
+We created hummingbot to promote **decentralized market-making**: enabling members of the community to contribute to the liquidity and trading efficiency in cryptocurrency barkets.

 ## Connector status